egosh/PyMeteo/README.md

 # PyMeteo
-Weather Station with a Pico W and CircuitPython
+Weather Station with a Pico W and CircuitPython and a Telegram Bot

 Required Libraries:
 simpleio.mpy